 If you take your role as a driver seriously, there are some things you can do to avoid temptation and be a better, safer driver.
-The car accident attorneys at Ashenden & Associates, P.C., with experience handling serious injury cases in Atlanta, have compiled a list of tips to help drivers avoid distractions while on the road.
-Read on for more information or to get help from our Georgia legal team.
+The car accident attorneys at Ashenden & Associates, P.C., have years of experience handling serious injury cases in Atlanta.

-Tips and Tricks to Stay Focused on the Road
+Tips and Tricks for Avoiding Distractions on the Road

 Keep Your Cell Phone Out of Sight